 Connecting a LiPo to a Charger

 Charging LiPo batteries with most modern chargers is quite simple.
-Typically, you just need to plug in the XT60 and balance connectors, set a few parameters, and you’re good to go.
+Typically, you just need to plug in the XT60 and balance connectors, set the charge mode and charge current, and you’re good to go.

 Charger Modes

-• Storage Charge: The charger brings each cell to storage voltage (which is between 3.80V and 3.85V, depending on the charger).
+- Storage Charge: The charger brings each cell to storage voltage (which is around 3.80V to 3.85V).

 The Importance of Balance Charging

-Always plug in the balance lead before charging.
+Always plug in the balance lead before charging, this allows the charger to read the voltage of each cell.

-Each cell in a battery has slight variations, and after a flight, you might find that the cell voltages differ.
+The cells in a battery are slight different in internal resistance, and after a flight, you might find some cells have higher voltage than others.
 Charging a battery with imbalanced cell voltages without using the balance lead could lead to some cells ending up below 4.2V and others exceeding 4.2V, which is dangerous.

 Most modern LiPo chargers have balance charging as the only charging mode.
 If you have a cheap or old charger that allows charging without the balance lead, discard it immediately and invest in a proper charger.
 Charging without the balance lead is unsafe!